Location and Trusts

 Internal Medicine stage 1 consists of IM years 1, 2 and 3.
 The first 2 years will be in 2 separate trusts and consist of a rotation through specialty posts.
 All IM 1/2 trainees will have a geriatrics post and rotate through other specialties such as:

 Cardiology, respiratory, gastroenterology, acute medicine, haematology, oncology, renal medicine, rheumatology, dermatology, neurology, infectious diseases, clinical pharmacology and therapeutics, endocrinology and diabetes, palliative care and stroke medicine.

 All rotations will provide experience of acute unselected medical take.
 This is likely to involve periods on an call rota as well as an intensive block in the admissions unit/medical receiving ward.
 All trainees will have dedicated time to gain critical care experience, usually a 3 month ICM block during IM2.

 All IM 1 trainees will have the opportunity to attend simulated procedural training and there is further human factors and simulation training in IM 2 or 3.

 Progression to the next year of training will always be dependent on a successful ARCP outcome.
 All IM trainees will be offered an interim review to review their progress prior to ARCP as well as ongoing high-quality educational supervision.

-A list of the available rotations will be available via the North East and Cumbria Programmes list.
+A list of example rotations can be viewed here: North East and Cumbria Programmes list.

 Please note that rotations are subject to change.
 Only your IM 1 and 2 rotations will be available at the time of job offer.

 Posts may be added or withdrawn from the programme during the life-cycle of the programme as service configurations change

 Internal Medicine Training

 Here at HEE North East, our commitment to our trainees is simple - we will offer you the highest quality training, supervision and support.

 We run a local Part 1 course and Mock PACES course for each Membership diet.

 There are opportunities to present your work regionally and nationally.
 One of our trainees won the Quality Improvement Programme showcase event in London and went on to present her work at the RCP National conference.